 Our findings, wrapped into a new energy model, have a twofold implication.
 First, they suggest new energy reduction strategies, such as batching packets while they travel across the protocol stack, or avoiding stack crossing when possible.
 Second, the fact that a substantial amount of energy is drained by the processing of packet units, independent of their size or air time, may invalidate some specific optimizations proposed in the past.
-For instance, energy-efficient optimizations leveraging relay nodes may yield qualitatively different conclusions when the cross-factor energy component is accounted for.
+For instance, we show that energy-efficient optimizations leveraging relay nodes may yield qualitatively different conclusions when the cross-factor energy component is accounted for.
 In more detail, this paper contributes as follows.

-Unveiling the cross-factor and new energy model.
-Targeted measurements reveal that a substantial fraction of energy is consumed by the processing of packets throughout the protocol stack.
-Most notably, such cross-factor appears to be a fixed per-frame toll, independent of the frame size.
-We summarize these findings in a new and more realistic energy model which overcomes traditional models limited to NIC consumption [10]-[18].
+Unveiling the Cross-Factor and New Energy Model: Targeted measurements reveal that a substantial fraction of energy is consumed by the processing of packets throughout the protocol stack.
+Most notably, such cross-factor appears to be a fixed per-frame toll, independent of the frame size.1 We summarize these findings in a new and more realistic energy model that overcomes traditional models limited to NIC consumption [10]-[18].

-Model parametrization and cross-factor quantification.
-A very extensive measurement campaign is performed for 7 different devices, including qualitatively diverse ones, such as smart phones, tablets, embedded devices, wireless routers and Access Points, using different OS and HW.
+Model Parametrization and Cross-Factor Quantification: A very extensive measurement campaign is performed for seven different devices, including qualitatively diverse ones, such as smartphones, tablets, embedded devices, wireless routers, and access points, using different OSs and HW.
 Experiments are performed for both UDP and TCP.
-On one side, a consistent qualitative behavior in the energy consumption is found for all devices, thus confirming the general applicability of our proposed model; on the other side, results show noticeable quantitative differences in the model's parameters, duly derived for all the 7 devices.
+On one side, a consistent qualitative behavior in the energy consumption is found for all devices, thus confirming the general applicability of our proposed model; on the other side, results show noticeable quantitative differences in the model's parameters, duly derived for all the seven devices.

-Practical implications.
-Focusing on selected use-case examples, we show that some energy optimizations proposed in the past may yield fundamentally different conclusions when revisited with the awareness of our more realistic energy consumption model.
+Practical Implications: Focusing on selected use-case examples, we show that some energy optimizations proposed in the past may yield fundamentally different conclusions when revisited with the awareness of our more realistic energy consumption model.
 Our findings appear to raise the alert that there might be other cases where past conclusions should be reconsidered.
 Additionally, we discuss possible new means (entailing simplifications in the crossing of the protocol stack) to take advantage of our findings for improved energy efficiency.
-Every considered use case example is assessed for all the 7 considered devices to gauge their quantitative impact.
+Every considered use case example is assessed for all the seven considered devices to gauge their quantitative impact.

-Power consumption characterization.
-As a side contribution, we present a measurement methodology that, in contrast to previous works, (i) provides accurate fine-grained perpacket energy measurements, and (ii) characterizes the total device power consumption instead of just that consumed by the wireless interface.
-For those set-ups in which the accuracy of the measurement device is not sufficient, we exploit techniques to reduce uncertainties due to measurements inaccuracy.
+Power Consumption Characterization: As a side contribution, we present a measurement methodology that, in contrast to previous works: 1) provides accurate fine-grained per-packet energy measurements; and 2) characterizes the total device power consumption instead of just that consumed by the wireless interface.
+For those setups in which the accuracy of the measurement device is not sufficient, we exploit techniques to reduce uncertainties due to measurements inaccuracy.